qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

 When you want to contribute, first get a ``.po`` file and add translations for the sentences in the ``.po`` file.
-When you are finished the ``.po`` file is placed back in the right place and during the next build the buildscript now creates ``.mo`` files next to the ``.po`` files.
+When you are finished the ``.po`` file is placed back in the right place and during the next build the build script now creates ``.mo`` files next to the ``.po`` files.
 These ``.mo`` files are actually used by the script to create translated output.